TomStuart92/TomStuart92.github.io/_posts/16-08-11-HelloWorld!.md

 ---
 title: Embracing the cliche, Hello World!
-excerpt: "Welcome Reader, to Problematic Programming"
+excerpt: "Welcome Reader, to Problematic Programming."
 ---
 'Who are you?', I hear you ask dear reader.
 Another individual finding there way through the infinite mess of life?